 Date: 20 May, 2015

+RE

+Paul Ali, Malcolm Anderson, Cosima Mcrae, and Ian Ramsay

-RE The Financial Literacy of Young People:
+The Financial Literacy of Young People:

 Socioeconomic Status, Language Background, and the Rural-Urban Chasm

 Dear Dr Anderson

 The new Editorial team would like to apologise for the delay in reviewing your paper during the transition to a new Editorial team.
 We have submitted your manuscript to two reviewers.
 The Review Editors have considered the reviewer reports and ask that you consider revising your paper to attend to the recommendations made by the reviewers.
 When you resubmit your paper we will be able to make a final decision regarding publication.